Applies from Sat 26 Jun 2021, 7.51am to Tue 30 Nov 2021, 7.52am. Last reviewed: Thu 29 Jul 2021, 1.52pm.

-Other planned events: 1080 wild dog control program
+Other planned events: Poison 1080 wild dog and fox control program notice

 - Blue Mountains National Park